SFW // FUTURE CITIZEN

 Claire Dunn is a maker who creates unique and timeless garments and accessories using only a specially curated collection of vintage and repurposed fabrics.
 Each piece is individually draped and crafted allowing the fabric to tell it’s own story for years to come.
 All pieces are solely made by Claire Dunn in her studio in Buckfastleigh, a small town on the edge of Dartmoor in Devon.
 Claire is also a member of our Affiliates Directory.

-Claire will be delivering two workshops from her studio in Devon on Sunday 1st March: An Introduction to Sewing and Dressmaking; and a Mending Workshop.
-Participants will have an introduction to using a sewing machine and sew a simple project using sustainably sourced fabrics.
+Claire will be delivered two workshops from her studio in Devon on Sunday 1st March: An Introduction to Sewing and Dressmaking; and a Mending Workshop.
+Participants received an introduction to using a sewing machine and sewing a simple project using sustainably sourced fabrics.
 The second event will focus on using varying techniques for Mending including Boro visible mending.

-To learn more and take part, click the link below.
+To learn more about Claire’s future workshops, visit her website using the link below.

 THREADS & ROOTS // Malmesbury